Anish9435/FMO-CC/README.md

 ## 🌟 Executive Summary
 **FMO-CC** is a Python package for **fragment-based quantum chemistry calculations**, combining the **Fragment Molecular Orbital (FMO)** method with **Coupled Cluster (CC)** and **MP2**.
-It is designed to scale quantum chemical calculations to **larger molecular systems** by partitioning them into fragments while retaining **chemical accuracy**.
+It is designed to scale quantum chemical calculations to **larger molecular systems** by partitioning them into fragments while retaining the quantitative accuracy.

-With **seamless integration with GAMESS**, automated orbital selection, parallel execution, and a **configurable JSON workflow**, FMO-CC provides a **research-grade, reproducible, and extensible framework** for electronic structure calculations.
+With **seamless integration with GAMESS**, automated orbital selection, parallel execution, and a **configurable JSON workflow**, FMO-CC provides a **research-grade, modular, parallelizable, and reproducible framework** for electronic structure calculations.

----

-**FMO-CC** is a Python-based implementation of the Fragment Molecular Orbital (FMO) in conjunction with Coupled Cluster (CC) and second-order
-Møller–Plesset perturbation theory (MP2) for high-accuracy quantum chemical calculations.
-It interfaces with **GAMESS** generated output files to compute monomer and dimer energies, providing RHF, MP2, and CC correlation energies for molecular systems.
-The codebase is **modular**, **parallelizable**, and designed with a robust error handling and configurability.

 ---